multivers-dev/validators/README.md

 <h3 align="center">Multivers Validators</h3>

   <p align="center">
     A collection of validators for Angular Reactive Forms.
-This library is dependent on Angular and RxJS.
+This library is dependent on Angular and RxJS only.
     <br /> <br/>
     <a href="https://github.com/multivers-dev/validators"><strong>Explore the docs »</strong></a>
     <br />